SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Revisiting MIA: From Attack to Auditing

 \section{Revisiting MIA: From Attack to Auditing}

-Originally, MIA was proposed as a privacy attack method to determine whether a data point $x$ belongs to $D_t$ (the training distribution) or $D_v$ (the validation distribution, i.e. non-member data)~\cite{MIA,Unleark,Lira,MIAD}.
-A typical attack process on model $w$ includes a feature extraction function $f(\cdot, w)$ to construct the attack feature $f(x,w)$, which is then used as input to train an attack model $\mathcal A$.
-In cases where the target model $w$ is inaccessible, one or more shadow models $w'$ are trained to create approximated attack features $f(x,w')$~\cite{Lira}.
-Advanced MIA methods still rely on shadow models for assistance, but their training overhead raises concerns about the practicality of such attack approaches.
-Additionally, another line of research focuses on constructing more effective attack features $f(\cdot, w)$~\cite{Sha1,Sha2,Sha3}.
-However, these works face the challenge of needing to track more model information for attacks, which can be seen as a trade-off between space and time compared to shadow model-based methods.
+This section explains the limitations of MIA in unlearned model auditing and motivates the proposed improvement, SMI.
+First, we use PAC-Bayes theory to derive the alignment bias in unlearned model auditing.
+Second, we adopt an optimal-transport perspective to revise the auditing strategy.

-From a theoretical perspective, various studies have focused on the underlying mechanisms of MIA.
-For instance, LiRa highlights the significant impact of the ratio between $D^t$ and $D^v$ on MIA effectiveness~\cite{Lira}.
-Studies on MIA Game demonstrate that controlling Type I errors improves MIA success rates~\cite{zhenyin}.
-Additionally, Yeom et al. theoretically establish the performance upper bounds of MIA across different scenarios~\cite{MIAtheory}.
-These findings encourage us to utilize the distributional characteristics of $D^t$ and $D^v$ as priors, enabling a deeper analysis of the limitations of MIA, which typically emphasize statistical priors for performance evaluation.
-As these studies have effectively outlined the errors associated with MIA as an attack strategy, this work aims to extend that analysis by investigating the errors associated with MIA as an auditing strategy.
+\textbf{Alignment Bias in MIA.} We decompose the attacker’s learning process to identify the alignment bias in MIA-based unlearned model auditing.
+Let $F_n$, $F_m$, and $F_u$ be the auditing feature sets of the retained member dataset $D_n$, non-member dataset $D_m$, and unlearning dataset $D_u$, and let $\mathcal F_n$, $\mathcal F_m$, and $\mathcal F_u$ be the corresponding empirical distributions~\cite{Unleark,MIAD}.
+Let $\mathcal P$ and $\mathcal Q$ denote the prior and posterior distributions over the attacker’s hypothesis space~\cite{lilun1,lilun2}.
+The $\chi^2$-based PAC-Bayes risk bound is stated in Theorem~\ref{2.1}.

-\begin{theorem}[MIA Error Decomposition via Empirical Risk] For a binary classifier, the attacker model $\mathcal A$ learn from a prior distribution $\mathcal {P}$ and a posterior distribution $\mathcal {Q} $.
-For number of sample $m$, with probability at least $1-\delta$, the following inequality holds for any distribution $\mathcal Q$:
+\begin{theorem}[PAC-Bayesian Bound for MIA] For a binary classifier, suppose that the attacker model $\mathcal A$ learns from a prior distribution $\mathcal P$ and induces a posterior distribution $\mathcal Q$.
+For a sample size $m$, with probability at least $1-\delta$, the following inequality holds for any distribution $\mathcal Q$: